CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "description": "A large stick, wrapped in gasoline soaked rags.
 This is burning, producing plenty of light", // In-game description
 "price": 0,           // Used when bartering with NPCs.
 Can use string "cent" "USD" or "kUSD".
 "material": [ "wood" ],   // Material types.
 See materials.json for possible options
-"techniques": "FLAMING", // Combat techniques used by this tool "flags": [ "FIRE" ],      // Indicates special effects "weight": 831,        // Weight, measured in grams "volume": "1500 ml",  // Volume, volume in ml and L can be used - "50 ml" or "2 L"
+"techniques": [ "FLAMING" ], // Combat techniques used by this tool "flags": [ "FIRE" ],      // Indicates special effects
+"weight": 831,        // Weight, measured in grams "volume": "1500 ml",  // Volume, volume in ml and L can be used - "50 ml" or "2 L"